-The Rawlings R1NCAA baseball has been selected as the official baseball for all games in the three National Collegiate Championship tournaments.
+The Rawlings R1NCAA baseball has been selected as the official baseball for all NCAA Championship tournaments.

 The appropriate number of balls will be sent to all tournaments.
 The balls will be shipped from the manufacturer to the director of athletics or tournament director at the host institution.
 Each team must furnish its own practice balls.